NigelFell/milestone-project1/README.md

     3. As a First Time Visitor, I want to be able to view the area covered by the mobile service in a clear presentation.

         1. On the home page a user can scroll down to a map showing the area covered by the mobile service within a circle.
-        2. Verfiying a postcode is within the mobile service area has been left to a future release of the site.
+        2. Verifying a postcode is within the mobile service area has been left to a future release of the site.

     4. As a First Time Visitor, I want to be able to telephone the site owners business directly or enter my contact information to initiate communication with the website owner.